MikeDTaro/privacy-policy/index.md

 3.1 Message Monitoring

     The bot monitors messages in real-time to detect activity within a server.
-This information is solely used to trigger the spawning of football players based on user engagement levels.
+This information is solely used to trigger the spawning of football players based on user engagement levels, and does not include the content of the messages themselves.

 3.2 Game Progression